sicara/semantic-task-sampling/README.md

 1. Create a virtualenv with Python 3.8
 2. `pip install -r dev_requirements.txt`
-3. Init git and DVC : `git init` and `dvc init`

-### Paths to datasets
+### Data
-Paths to images are defined in specification files such as [this one](data/tiered_imagenet/specs/train.json).
-All images are expected to be found in `data/{dataset_name}/images`.
-For instance, for tieredImageNet we expect a structure like this one:
+We expect images for tieredImageNet to be stored like this:
 ```
 data
 |